-Please download the FY 2017 Certified Local Government Grant Application (MS Word) and consult the updated Certified Local Government Grant Guidelines and Instructions (PDF) to complete the FY 2017 Certified Local Government grant application.
+Please review the FY 2021 Certified Local Government Grant Application (PDF) and contact your Community Preservation Coordinator for a fillable Word version.
+Consult the updated Certified Local Government Grant Guidelines and Instructions (PDF) to complete the FFY 2021 Certified Local Government grant application.

-Please contact your regional Community Preservation Coordinator if you plan to submit a CLG grant.
+Please contact your regional Community Preservation Coordinator at least two (2) weeks prior to the application deadline if you plan to submit a CLG grant.

 Eligible CLG Grant Activities

 - Design Guidelines / Design Assistance